aronsky/esphome-components/components/ble_adv_controller/README.md

 ### Reverse Cold / Warm
 If this component works, but the cold and warm temperatures are reversed (that is, setting the temperature in Home Assistant to warm results in cold/blue light, and setting it to cold results in warm/yellow light), add a `reversed: true` line to your `ble_adv_controller` config.

+### Cold / Warm and brightness do not work on Zhi Jia v1 or v2 lamp
+If the brightness or color temperature does not work for your Zhi Jia v1 or v2 lamp, please setup the `separate_dim_cct` option to true and try again.

 ### Minimum Brightness
 If the minimum brightness is too bright, and you know that your light can go darker - try changing the minimum brightness via the `min_brightness` configuration option (it takes a percentage).